Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 Wat Doi Kongmu & Before Sunset Coffee

 My first stop inside Wat Doi Kongmu was at Before Sunset Coffee, situated within the temple grounds.
-Bought a refreshing coffee and a bit of cat time.
+I bought a refreshing coffee and enjoyed a bit of cat time.

 Wat Phra That Doi Kongmu